gvwilson/sensibleadventures/cloudherd/new.md

 The commander's face was drawn, and beads of sweat were pearled on his face despite the cold air, but his voice was steady.
 "He is with us."

-Everything seemed to happen at once after that.
+Everything seemed to happen at once.
 Aft had been speaking to Sergeant Dorbu.
 When he heard Indy, he spun around, and when he saw Yestevan standing there grinning, he balled his hands into fists, took three quick steps, and threw a roundhouse punch that knocked Yestevan flying.

 Or at least he tried to.
 As Aft swung, the commander swept his arm in a perfectly-timed circle that knocked the punch to the side.
 His